Enterprise-CMCS/macpro-onemac/services/ui-src/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This folder contains the SPA Form React JS application.

 ## Development